Why mattresses sag in the middle.

 Is sagging covered by mattress warranties?

-Usually only past a set depth — often 1 to 1.5 inches of permanent indentation.
-Most center sag is structural fatigue that affects your sleep well before it reaches that threshold, so it falls outside what the warranty pays out on.
+Usually only past a set depth of permanent indentation, measured with nothing on the bed.
+Each brand sets its own figure, so the number that decides a claim is the one written in your own warranty.
+Center sag is often structural fatigue that affects how the bed sleeps well before it reaches whatever that depth is, so it can fall outside what the warranty pays out on.

 This article describes the problem and the structural answer.
-Manchot's StasisLayer™ System is how we build that answer in — heavier-gauge tempered steel in the center third, paired with transition foam matched to coil response, tuned as one system rather than assembled from uniform parts. → See the system
+Manchot's StasisLayer™ System is how we build that answer in — reinforcing the center third specifically, with transition foam matched to coil response, tuned as one system rather than assembled from uniform parts. → See the system